imsamdez/swaler/README.md

 Swaler makes you easy and simple to log message in your web app, but not only that!

-It has been developed on top of `console`.
-Use it like if you were using `console[.trace,.debug,.info,.warn,.error]` methods!
+It has been developed on top of javascript [console](https://developer.mozilla.org/en-US/docs/Web/API/console).
+Use it like if you were using [console](https://developer.mozilla.org/en-US/docs/Web/API/console) methods!

 ## Installation